iholloma/crdh/_essays/v01-13-growing-strong.md

-domestic productions, and even artistic and scientific productions by offering twenty thousand dollars in premiums to participants.[^15] From the inception of the USAS their members called for a federal department of agricultural which infuriated many southern agricultural advocates that saw this move as both inappropriate and unnecessary.
-Edmund Ruffin, a leader in agricultural knowledge, promoter of southern agricultural societies, and ultimately a fire-eating secessionist had, at best, mixed feelings about the society in 1858 and refused to join the society because he opposed the attempts to draw support from the federal government while still supporting their objective to promote agricultural knowledge because he saw the organization as a political arm of antislavery interests.
+domestic productions, and even artistic and scientific productions by offering twenty thousand dollars in premiums to participants.[^15] From the inception of the USAS their members called for a federal department of agriculture, which infuriated many southern agricultural advocates who saw this move as both inappropriate and unnecessary.
+Edmund Ruffin, a leader in agricultural knowledge, promoter of southern agricultural societies, and ultimately a fire-eating secessionist had, at best, mixed feelings about the society in 1858.
+He refused to join the society because he opposed the attempts to draw support from the federal government while still supporting their objective to promote agricultural knowledge and because he saw the organization as a political arm of antislavery interests.
 At times he even felt "conscious-struck for my general dislike to all Yankees" yet this did not change his distrust of them.[^16] Ruffin was a member of the American Association for the Advancement of Society which was a national institution that many judged at the time to be an apolitical organization.

-In the end, network graphs can help us visualize many relationships and if utilized with traditional sources it can offer a richer understanding of the past.
+In the end, network graphs can help us visualize many relationships and, if used alongside traditional sources, they can offer a richer understanding of the past.
 Figure 1 shows that very diverse groups often have shared memberships that one would not necessarily expect.
 Still, there are many limitations to the graph.
 Although this graph shows that many